sakuro/capistrano-invoke/README.md

 ## Usage

-Add this line to your Capfile and `cap invoke` will run the command given via the environment variable `COMMAND` on all servers (OR ones specified by `HOSTS` or `ROLES`)
+After adding this gem, `cap invoke` will run the command given via the environment variable `COMMAND` on all servers (OR ones specified by `HOSTS` or `ROLES`)

 ## Restrictions/TODOs